Aslı Unan

 I am an Assistant Professor in European Political Economy at the University of Amsterdam.
 Previously, I was a Postdoctoral Research Fellow in Political Behavior at Humboldt University of Berlin.
 I received my PhD in Political Economy at King's College London.
 I am also affiliated with Amsterdam Centre for European Studies (ACES) and Humboldt-Governance Lab.

-My interdisciplinary research focuses on political behavior and political economy, with a particular emphasis on preference and policy formation and reversals, transboundary crises, and political engagement.
-I examine how policymakers and citizens respond to economic and political challenges in the EU, particularly in the context of transboundary crises.
-I study how preferences shift on multilayered policy issues, how support for complex policies forms, and where elite–citizen misalignments emerge.
+My interdisciplinary research focuses on political behavior and political economy, with an emphasis on preference formation, policy reversals, and transboundary crises.
+I examine how policymakers and citizens respond to economic and political challenges, how preferences shift on complex policy issues, and where elite–citizen misalignments emerge.
+Methodologically, I use survey data, field experiments, and quasi-random events for causal inference.

 To learn more about my work, you can check my publications, working papers, research projects, teaching, and my CV.